LETTER FROM OUR EXECUTIVE DIRECTOR

-Building from our farmworker project, create a new program centering workers and workplace justice
+- Building from our farmworker project, create a new program centering on workers and workplace justice

-Invest in our health justice efforts with the creation of a new program dedicated tackling the vast systemic disparities in access to healthcare and public benefits
+- Invest in our health justice efforts with the creation of a new program dedicated to tackling the vast systemic disparities in access to healthcare and public benefits

 Thank you to The Spark Mill for bravely leading a bunch of intrepid lawyers and community activists through this planning process.
 Thank you to the community partners who cared about us enough to offer their wisdom and insights.
 And thank you to all the troublemakers who dare to work at and with LAJC to hold the legal system and other powerful structures accountable to the people.